Disjoint Generation of Synthetic Data: Experiments

 In order to have more control in studying this effect, we used dummy data, where the relative strength of the partition cross-correlations could be adjusted.
-In Figure~\ref{fig:corr_val}, we show the effect of applying DGMs with the \texttt{synthpop} model to such data sampled from 210 separate random matrices with progressively stronger correlation.
-For the most part, the observed tendencies agree with our assessment; when the exterior correlations are much weaker than the interior correlations, concatenation is the superior method, but when the importance of the cross-correlations grows, joining with the validation model becomes more feasible and provides better utility.
+In Figure~\ref{fig:corr_val}, we show the effect of applying DGMs with the \texttt{synthpop} model to such data sampled from 210 separate random matrices sorted by progressively stronger correlation.
+For the most part, the observed tendencies align with our assessment; when the exterior correlations are much weaker than the interior correlations, concatenation is the superior method, whereas when the importance of the cross-correlations grows, joining with the validation model becomes more feasible and provides better utility.
 Concatenation consistently performs better on the Hellinger distance metric because it does not affect the marginal distributions of the variables in the joining process.
-Validation, on the other hand, arguably infers a slight bias in what candidates are accepted, which makes the marginal distributions less similar to the originals.
-Privacy metrics ($\epsilon$-identifiability risk and MIA recall) are worse for concatenation joining early on and improve by $\approx 0.2$ throughout the experiment.
+Validation, on the other hand, arguably introduces a slight bias in the candidates accepted, which makes the marginal distributions less similar to the originals (more on this in Appendix~\ref{app_jv_opt}).
+Privacy metrics ($\varepsilon$-identifiability risk and MIA recall) are worse for concatenation joining early on and improve by $\approx 0.2$ throughout the experiment.
 This means that it becomes more difficult to hit a real data point by accident when cross-correlations are present.
 The validator model does not tend remarkably in any direction as the cross-correlations increase.

+Based on these findings, it would arguably be practical to ensure a high degree of dependency is shared between the partitions if using validated joins.
+Alternatively, if using concatenation joining, as little information as possible should be shared among the partitions in order to ensure seamless joining.

-\subsection{Mixed Model Generation}
+\subsection{Mixed model generation}